doragasu/mw-fw-rtos/README.md

 $ make cart
 ```

-Then, when you need to update the firmware, you just need to run the last command (`make cart`).
+Then, when you need to update the firmware, you just need to run the last command (`make cart`), no need to burn the boot and partitions again.

 # Status

-This is work in progress.
-Currently most of the features I intended to implement are working.
-The most notable things I am still missing are SNTP support (that was working but broke when I migrated from esp-open-rtos to ESP8266\_RTOS\_SDK) and SSL support for HTTPS.
-But currently you can:
+This firmware, paired with the `mw-api` running on a Megadrive/Genesis, allows the console to:

 * Configure and associate to access points (including neighbor scan functions).
 * Store up to 3 network configurations.
 * Store up to 3 gamertags.
 * Use TCP and UDP for transport.
 * Create both client and server sockets.
-* Perform HTTP requests.
+* Perform HTTP/HTTPS requests.
+* Synchronize the date/time from NTP servers.
 * Generate random numbers blazingly fast.
 * Store and read custom data on non volatile flash (up to 24 megabits are available in addition to the standard 32 megabits of the cart).

 # Authors

 This program has been written by doragasu.
+This is part of [MegaWiFi project](https://github.com/doragasu/mw).

 # Contributions

 Contributions are welcome.
 If you find a bug please open an issue, and if you have implemented a cool feature/improvement, please send a pull request.

 # License

 This program is provided with NO WARRANTY, under the [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.html).
-For the license terms of `esp-open-rtos`, [please read here](https://github.com/SuperHouse/esp-open-rtos/blob/master/README.md#licensing).
+Make sure you also check `ESP8266_RTOS_SDK` for its license terms.